sergiy79/codecombat/Setup-on-Windows:-a-step-by-step-guide.md

      1. First you'll have to give the path to your root directory of where you installed Git Bash in a previous step.
      2. After that is done you can enter the full path of where we can put the CodeCombat repository for you.

+#####Note

+The automatic option for this phase will ask at the end for your git username and password.
+It will use this to modify the _origin_ remote of your local repository so that you can push easily to your forked repository of CodeCombat without any extra auth steps necacary.
+Note that this is not recommended in case you are developing on a public computer, as your git login information will be safed as plain text inside the .git directory of your local repository.

+In case you are working on a public computer or if you want a more secure solution you can switch to an ssh connection for your origin remote.
+You can edit your remote after the automated setup is done, or you can choose the manual git setup option when this question is promped.
+Before you can use an ssh connection you'll have to generate an sshkey and add it to your GitHub account.
+You can read and learn how to do this via [this official ssh key guide](https://help.github.com/articles/generating-ssh-keys) by GitHub.
+After that you'll need the ssh url of your forked repository which will look like this: ``git@github.com:YOUR_USER_NAME/codecombat.git``

 **[Go back to the top.](#index)**

 ####NPM, Brunch and MongoDB